 Keep in mind that there is no one ideal timetable that suits all aspirants.
-Your preparation schedule can depend on many factors like – how much hours you spend in school and coaching?
+Your study schedule can depend on many factors like – how much hours you spend in school and coaching?
 Do you like to study early morning or evening time is most comfortable?
 It differs from person to person.

 It would be very nice if you are able to follow the timetable you made, although it is neither sufficient nor necessary.
 A schedule or timetable may not work for everybody.

 Don’t worry if you are not able to make or follow your timetable.
 Study with full concentration without any kind of distractions.
 You can target minimum hours of study every day, irrespective of the time slot.

 Set weekly targets, like completing a topic in this week, etc. Study at least 4 to 5 hours daily by yourself.
 Divide time accordingly to subjects.
 Give more time to those subjects which you don’t have interest and try to create interest in those subjects.

 List some of the things you do daily.
 Do they require a timetable to be done?
 No. This is because they have become your habit.
 Make JEE or NEET preparation your habit.